Gradient-free pulse optimization for adiabatic control in open few-body quantum systems: Numerical examples

-Our final example is an AQC for finding the MIS of a graph.
-Following Refs.~\cite{pichler2018quantum,ebadi2022quantum,kim2024quantum}, we implement an algorithm that uses Rydberg qubits---two-level atoms with a low-energy hyperfine state and a high-excitation Rydberg state [\figref{MIS-figure}(a)].
-Rydberg states have a large dipole moment, which prevents atoms with mutual distance less than a critical ``blockade radius'' \(r_B\) from being simultaneously excited.
-A lattice of Rydberg qubits can represent a graph, \(G(N,E)\), where each qubit corresponds to a node \(i \in N\), and nodes represented by qubits with mutual distance \(d < r_B\) are connected by an edge \((i,j) \in E\).
-The AQC for finding the MIS of \(G(N,E)\) proceeds as follows: All qubits are initialized in the ground state.
+Finally, we accelerate an AQC algorithm for finding the maximum independent set (MIS) of a graph.
+Following Refs.~\cite{pichler2018quantum,ebadi2022quantum,kim2024quantum,dalyac2024graph}, we use Rydberg qubits---two-level atoms with a low-energy hyperfine state and a highly excited Rydberg state [\figref{MIS-figure}(a)].
+Rydberg states have a large dipole moment, preventing atoms separated by less than the critical ``blockade radius'' \(r_B\) from being simultaneously excited.
+A lattice of Rydberg qubits represents a unit-disk graph, \(G(N,E)\), where each qubit corresponds to a node \(i \in N\), and nodes represented by qubits with mutual distance \(d < r_B\) are connected by an edge \((i,j) \in E\).
+The AQC for finding the MIS of \(G(N,E)\) proceeds as follows~\cite{pichler2018quantum}: All qubits are initialized in the ground state.
 Then, a global RAP pulse is applied, attempting to excite all atoms.
 Rydberg blockade prohibits excitations of qubits with mutual distance \(d < r_B\), so the system naturally finds the maximum number of allowed Rydberg excitations---corresponding to the MIS of \(G(N,E)\).

-To test our method, we optimize an AQC for finding the MIS of ring graphs with an even number of nodes.
-The MIS is known---consisting of every other node [\figref{MIS-figure}(b)]---and is used to evaluate the error of the AQC.
-Under the simplifying assumption that only nearest neighbors in the ring interact, the Hamiltonian is